Buddhists: Demographics

-As of 2025, there are approximately 520 million Buddhist worldwide, representing about 6.6% of the global population.
+As of 2020, there are approximately 320 million Buddhist worldwide, representing about 4.1% of the global population.
+Previous reports estimated around 500 million Buddhists globally.
+These varying statistics were primarily due to how religiosity was defined in East Asia as religious syncretism in countries like China and Japan made it difficult to estimate those who actually practiced Buddhism and those who simply believed in the Buddha.

+Buddhists are the only major religious group that declined in size between 2010 and 2020, according to the Pew Research Center, dropping from about 343 million to 324 million people; a decrease of roughly 5%.
+This decline is largely due to an aging population and low birth rates, along with the fact that many people raised as Buddhists no longer identify with the religion as adults.

 The majority of Buddhists reside in Asia, with significant populations in China, Thailand, Japan, Myanmar, Sri Lanka, and Vietnam.
-China is home to the largest number of Buddhists, estimated at 244 million, including both practicing monks and lay followers who observe Buddhist customs and Buddhist rituals.
+Thailand is home to the largest number of Buddhists, estimated at 67 million, including both practicing monks and lay followers who observe Buddhist customs and Buddhist rituals.

-Southeast Asia has substantial Buddhist populations, with Thailand accounting for approximately 64 million, Myanmar 38 million, Sri Lanka 15 million, and Vietnam 14 million.
+Southeast Asia has substantial Buddhist populations, with Thailand accounting for approximately 67 million, Myanmar 38 million, Sri Lanka 15 million, and Vietnam 14 million.
 East Asia also has significant Buddhist communities, including Japan with around 45 million followers and South Korea with about 11 million adherents.

 Buddhism is practiced by people of diverse ethnic and cultural backgrounds.
-In South Asia, Buddhists are predominantly found among the Sinhalese in Sri Lanka, the Bamar in Myanmar, and various minority groups in India and Bangladesh.
+In South Asia, Buddhists are predominantly found among the Sinhalese in Sri Lanka, the Bamar in Myanmar, and various minority groups in India and Nepal.
 In East Asia and Southeast Asia, Chinese, Japanese, Vietnamese, Thai, and other ethnic groups maintain Buddhist traditions.
 Outside Asia, the global Buddhist population includes converts and practitioners in Europe, North America, Australia, and other regions, reflecting a growing secular or meditation-oriented form of Buddhist identity.